vgteam/sequenceTubeMap/README.md

 ## Local Version
 **Run the Sequence Tube Map on Your Own**

 If you are using vg and want visualize the graphs it generates, the online version is limited to small file sizes.
-For visualizing bigger data sets you can run the Sequence Tube Map on your own.
-You can either run the Tube Map completely on your local  machine or use your local browser to access a Tube Map server running on any other machine you have access to.
+For visualizing bigger data sets you can run the Sequence Tube Map on your own Linux or Mac computer.
+You can either run the Tube Map completely on your local machine, or use your local browser to access a Tube Map server running on any other machine you have access to.

 ### Installation